top 0

 001

 Inspired by 1920s New York during the Prohibition era, 001 is one of Hong Kong’s first speakeasies which has since garnered international recognition.
-Behind an unmarked black door down an inconspicuous alley lies a sultry scene of hushed tones and low-key glamour.
-Art Deco-inspired detailing spider across the floor, ceiling, and cabinetry, in-between jewel-toned velvet upholstery and private booths segmented with heavy black curtains.
-Brass and oak tones dominate, conjuring visions of clandestine conversations and covert affairs.
+Hidden in the inconspicuous corners of the Tai Kwun complex lies a sultry scene of hushed blue tones and low-key glamour.
+Art Deco-inspired detailing spiders across the floor, ceiling, and cabinetry, in-between jewel-toned velvet upholstery and private booths segmented with heavy black velvet curtains.
+Brass and oak tones dominate while shades of indigo light up the exclusive spaces, conjuring visions of clandestine conversations and covert affairs.

 Tell Camellia